-Veterans Day is a day to honor our brave veterans who have made sacrifices for our country to fight and serve in the United States Armed Forces.
+November 11th is Veterans Day, a day to honor our brave veterans who made sacrifices for our country to fight and serve in the United States Armed Forces.
 Dogs and veterans have an extremely important relationship.
-Dogs can help veterans who suffer from Post-traumatic stress disorder, mental illness, or physical disabilities after coming back from war.
+Dogs can help veterans who suffer from post-traumatic stress disorder (PTSD), mental illness, or physical disabilities after coming home.

 1. Four Veterans Matched With Therapy Dogs

 Four dogs were rescued from a shelter where they were going to be euthanized.
 They were brought to Maine for a special mission–to help veterans struggling with PTSD.

 These dogs’ lives came full circle.
 They had their own rough starts in life, but now they’re getting to help veterans with their difficulties.

 The founder of the program also was diagnosed with PTSD, and his therapy dog helped him feel comfortable around people again.
 The four dogs were placed with veterans in the hopes they would help them feel more relaxed doing simple things like going to the grocery store or the beach.

 They are truly going to make a difference.

 Gumbo the dog helps Erick, a veteran, with the challenges of dealing with PTSD.

 After serving sixteen years in the Army National Guard and serving in Iraq, Erick is grateful to K9s For Warriors for putting Gumbo in his life.
 During an interview, Erick talked about tough memories, and Gumbo stayed planted by his side.